nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Administrative staff in small clinics
-* has a need an organized system for managing patient data
+* has a need for an organized system for managing patient data
 * has a need to manage a significant number of patient data entries
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps